Country Dance ‘Calling’ Notes

 Your (minor) ‘set’ is the particular sub-group of people with whom you’re dancing – often multiples of two couples.
 Formations can be: longways (‘proper’, ‘improper’ or ‘Becket’), crossways, circular or square.
 Square dance sets comprise four couples.

-Dance tempos are roughly 120 beats per minute (bpm) (except for step-hop hornpipes), so a single revolution of a 32-bar dance could last about 32 seconds (except for hornpipes and slip-jigs).
+Dance tempos are roughly 120 beats per minute (bpm) (except for ‘step-hop’ hornpipes), so a single revolution of a 32-bar dance could last about 32 seconds (except for hornpipes and slip-jigs).

-Col, December 2018
+Col, Dec 2018